John Henry Osmeña: Personal life

 Osmeña was married to (and later separated from) Lucy Miller (née Urgello) in 1969.
-They only had one son, John Gregory "John-John" Osmeña, a former Cebu vice governor and provincial board member.
-Among Osmeña's grandsons is named John Henry Gregory Osmeña, son of John Gregory.
+They only had one child, John Gregory "John-John" Osmeña, a former Cebu vice governor and provincial board member.
+One of Osmeña's grandsons is named John Henry Gregory Osmeña.

 In 2004, Osmeña was charged with sexual abuse of a young boy, for which the Department of Justice cleared him because "there is no probable cause to indict respondent with the offense charged."

 Illness and death

 In July 2020, it was announced that Osmeña had recovered from COVID-19 during the COVID-19 pandemic in the Philippines after 20 days of fighting the disease.
 He was once again hospitalized from January 9 to 16, 2021.
 Osmeña died on February 2, 2021, sixteen days after his 86th birthday, at his unit at Maryville Condominiums in Cebu City from post-COVID-19 complications.
 His remains were cremated and later inurned on the next day at Skyline Garden Columbary in Cebu City after his funeral that lasted less than an hour.
 A hybrid necrological service for him was held at the Senate's session hall in Pasay on March 4, 2021.